api2cart/scala-sdk/docs/ProductApi.md

     val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250

+    val productId: String = 10 // String | Retrieves products' options specified by product id

+    val langId: String = 3 // String | Language id

+    val storeId: String = 1 // String | Store Id

+    val responseFields: String = {return_code,return_message,pagination,result} // String | Set this parameter in order to choose which entity fields you want to retrieve

     val params: String = id,name,sort_order // String | Set this parameter in order to choose which entity fields you want to retrieve

     val exclude: String = id,name,sort_order // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all

-    val responseFields: String = {return_code,return_message,pagination,result} // String | Set this parameter in order to choose which entity fields you want to retrieve

-    val productId: String = 10 // String | Retrieves products' options specified by product id

-    val langId: String = 3 // String | Language id

-    val storeId: String = 1 // String | Store Id

-    val request = apiInstance.productOptionList(start, count, params, exclude, responseFields, productId, langId, storeId) val response = apiInvoker.execute(request)
+    val request = apiInstance.productOptionList(start, count, productId, langId, storeId, responseFields, params, exclude) val response = apiInvoker.execute(request)

     response.onComplete {